jvillste/zettelkasten/systems programming language embedded in a higher level language.md

 	[jank](https://jank-lang.org/) seems to be an effort to this direction.

 For a list of low level programming languages see [[c language alternatives]].
+One approach would be to create an EDN based syntax for Zig or Odin and to compile that to Zig or Odin code.
+That would make sure that the battle proven patterns of static programming would be taken into use in this new programming language.
+The sole goal of this work would be to combine Clojure with static language with minimal friction between them.

+Clojure's interoperability syntax shows one way of embedding statically typed language to dynamically typed language.

 C# supports using manual memory management and disable array bounds checking for performance critical code:
 [Possible to mix garbage collection and manual memory management?](https://langdev.stackexchange.com/questions/2956/possible-to-mix-garbage-collection-and-manual-memory-management)